-A little bit of a throwback to my Portugal trip last year – one tip I had from a lot of people was to check out nearby Sintra while I was in Lisbon.
+One tip I had from a lot of people when I visited Portugal last year was to check out nearby Sintra while I was in Lisbon.
 Sintra is a small UNESCO World Heritage town that’s less than an hour away by train from Lisbon’s city centre, and it’s a popular day trip option for those who want to leave the buzz of busy Lisbon behind for history, green hills and fairytale-like castles.

 I’d done a little research beforehand and planned the day trip on a Monday, where lots of tourist stuff in Lisbon tends to be closed.
 We ended up making an unexpected detour to Cabo da Roca, but all in all it was a pretty fun trip.

 Here is a rundown of what I saw there, and some tips for planning your own Sintra day trip.
 You can also check out all my other Portugal posts to see where else I went on this trip.

 CASTELO DOS MOUROS (MOORISH CASTLE)

 Our first stop was Castelo dou Mouros aka the Moorish Castle, which turned out to be the building that we spotted from the ground.
 You can’t quite see the castle from the entrance – it takes a relatively pleasant walk in the shaded foliage of the Sintra-Cascais National Park or Serra de Sintra before you reach the actual castle walls. (side note: there are stairs that run up the cliff side which indicate that you could hike up to the Castle if you were so inclined.
 I am not inclined.
 At all.)

 You’ll pass by some historical bits and archaeological digs in your walk, and it is kinda hilly in bits, but trust me when I say the climbing is only just beginning…